Forttuna Global Excellence Awards 2023: Celebrating Healthcare Achievements - www.lokmattimes.com

 Forttuna Global Excellence Awards 2023: Celebrating Healthcare Achievements

-PNN Dubai [UAE], February 13: The Forttuna Global Excellence Awards 2023, a prestigious event acknowledging remarkable accomplishments in the ...
+Dubai (UAE), February 14: The Forttuna Global Excellence Awards 2023, a prestigious event acknowledging remarkable accomplishments in the healthcare ...

-Dubai [UAE], February 13: The Forttuna Global Excellence Awards 2023, a prestigious event acknowledging remarkable accomplishments in the healthcare sector, concluded with grandeur at the Al Sahara Desert Resort in Dubai, UAE, on December 10th, 2023.
+Dubai (UAE), February 14: The Forttuna Global Excellence Awards 2023, a prestigious event acknowledging remarkable accomplishments in the healthcare sector, concluded with grandeur at the Al Sahara Desert Resort in Dubai, UAE, on December 10th, 2023.
 This esteemed occasion brought together luminaries from the healthcare industry to honor excellence and innovation.

 The Forttuna Global Excellence Awards for Healthcare Professionals 2023 featured various categories, including honors for hospitals, clinics, pharmaceutical companies, and individual healthcare professionals, each meticulously curated to spotlight diverse facets of the industry.

-The Awards Gala, set against the stunning backdrop of the Al Sahara Desert Resort, was a night to rememberwith notable personalities such as Jimmy Mistry, CMD of Della Group, Dr Megha Aggarwal, and Vikas Bhambra from Healthcare Sector Skill Council, India, Ashish Tripathi, Founder of Tzar Labs, Dr Romit Purohit, Head of Health at Dubai Electricity and Water Authority, Eng.
-Ahmed Al Hosani, UAE's First Classical Singer and Founding Member of the Emirati Musicians' Association, and Yaqoob Al Ali, Executive Director and Private Advisor at the Office of His Highness Sheikh Juma Bin Maktoum Al Maktoum, gracing the Awards Gala with their presence, making it a truly unforgettable evening.
+The Awards Gala, set against the stunning backdrop of the Al Sahara Desert Resort, was a night to remember—with notable personalities such as Jimmy Mistry, CMD of Della Group, Dr. Megha Aggarwal, and Mr. Vikas Bhambra from Healthcare Sector Skill Council, India, Mr. Ashish Tripathi, Founder of Tzar Labs, Dr. Romit Purohit, Head of Health at Dubai Electricity and Water Authority, Eng.
+Ahmed Al Hosani, UAE’s First Classical Singer and Founding Member of the Emirati Musicians’ Association, and Mr. Yaqoob Al Ali, Executive Director and Private Advisor at the Office of His Highness Sheikh Juma Bin Maktoum Al Maktoum, gracing the Awards Gala with their presence, making it a truly unforgettable evening.

 Beyond an award ceremony, the gala unfolded as a splendid showcase of talent, featuring captivating performances by Actor/Entertainer Krushna Abhishek, DJ Sunny Leone, Moroccan Iraqi Singer Shatha Hassoun, Bollywood Music Director Duo Meet Brothers, and A Band of Boys.
 Hosted by the suave Vipul Roy, the event exuded glamour, celebration, and unmatched entertainment.